MohammedAlhawamdeh/learning-journal/README.md

 ## An Example

-&To illustarte my point, I am going to give you an example of how I remind myself to have a **growth mindset**
+To illustarte my point, I am going to give you an example of how I remind myself to have a **growth mindset**

 1. When I learn something new no matter how difficult it may sound for other people, I laways tell myself I will do it
 2. If someone _critique_ my work, I will consider this as a valubale feedback on the mistakes I've done.